byuidatascience/data_retail/Energy_Plus_data/Energy_Plus_TMY3_Joined/README.md

 - [77] `Hvis (m)` - Horizontal visibility (primary index used for assessing air quality)
 - [78] `Hvis source`
 - [79] `Hvis uncert (code)`
-- [80] `CeilHgt (m)` - Ceiling Height (measurement of the height of the base of the lowest clouds that cover more than half of the sky, more than 4 oktas, relative to the ground)
+- [80] `CeilHgt (m)` - Ceiling height (measurement of the height of the base of the lowest clouds that cover more than half of the sky, more than 4 oktas, relative to the ground)
 - [81] `CeilHgt source`
 - [82] `CeilHgt uncert (code)`
 - [83] `Pwat (cm)` - Precipitable water (amount of water in a vertical column of atmosphere)